• Transient Ischemic Attack (TIA) is a medical emergency

 • ABCD2 score + clinical judgment + imaging findings (ideally CT+CTA or DWI+MRA, neurosonology)

-• recent ESO guidelines suggest not to use prediction tools alone to identify high-risk patients and to make triage and treatment decisions (ESO guidelines 2021)
+• recent ESO guidelines suggest that predictive tools should not be used alone to identify high-risk patients and to make decisions about triage and treatment (ESO guidelines 2021)

-• a low ABCD2 score should not be a reason to delay diagnostic evaluation and treatment (those with an ABCD2 score ≤ 3 still include a significant number of individual patients at high risk of recurrent stroke who require early evaluation and treatment)
+• a low ABCD2 score should not be a reason to delay diagnostic evaluation and treatment (as individuals with an ABCD2 score ≤ 3 can still be at significant risk of recurrent stroke and require early evaluation and treatment

-• it would be optimal to hospitalize all patients with TIA within 24-48 h, which would ensure rapid diagnostic evaluation and initiation of therapy
+• ideally, all patients with TIA should be hospitalized within 24-48 hours to ensure rapid diagnostic evaluation and initiation of therapy

-• novel score ABCD3-I was published, which further improves the detection of high-risk patients [Song, 2013]
+• novel ABCD3-I score further improves the detection of high-risk patients [Song, 2013]

-• the items repeated TIA (Dual TIA) and imaging (I-Imaging – DWI, ICA stenosis > 50%) were added – all scored 2 points
+• this score includes the elements of repeated TIA (Dual TIA) and imaging findings (I-Imaging – DWI, ICA stenosis > 50%) – each scored with 2 points, with a maximum score of 14 points

 Acute evaluation of TIA patient